Abusive Precursors: Good God, the Reapers seem to be trying to set the record for most abusive:

 All guns in the first game are restricted only in that continuous fire will cause them to overheat and you have to wait a bit for it to cool down.
 The game justifies it by saying the ammunition system used by them, while not lasting forever, makes ammo a more-or-less non-issue in a single battle and non-existent in a gameplay-sense.
 The game later uses this by having an optional conversation with Wrex on the Normandy where the Proud Warrior Race Guy fondly recounts an extended duel with another bounty hunter in a Wretched Hive, during which he actually ran out of ammunition and had to make use of cheap weapons procured from lowlifes who died in the crossfire.
 After days of on and off combat.

 The Codex says, once, that the geth started using thermal clip technology and no longer had to wait for their weapons to cool down, so the rest of the galaxy had to scramble to start using it too.
-Which makes no sense whatsoever given that in the first game, fitting even one high-level heat sink attachment provides enough cooldown to make a weapon able to fire indefinitely.
-Might be an example of Gameplay Story Segregation - the hassle of having to reload and find more clips is considerably greater than just waiting a few seconds as happened in the first game.
-One notable and better fan created explanation is that due to widespread usage of the Sabotage talent the thermal clips were introduced to enable a soldier to simply remove an overheated (which is what Sabotage does) thermal clip and instantly replace it, rather than wait a relative eternity for an old style weapon to cool down.
+Which makes no sense whatsoever given that in the first game, attachments existed to allow for shorter cooldown periods that were ultimately faster than reloading.
+Further, the hassle of having to reload and find more clips is considerably greater than just waiting a few seconds as happened in the first game.
+Fan Wank explanations posit that, due to widespread usage of the Sabotage talent, the thermal clips were introduced to enable a soldier to simply remove an overheated (which is what Sabotage does) thermal clip and instantly replace it, rather than wait a relative eternity for an old style weapon to cool down.

-The in-game explanation for not being able to wait for the clips to cool down is that they use an endothermic reaction in Lithium to store the heat.
-This allows the clip to store much more heat, but once they are used they simply cannot be used again, as the Lithium has already reacted.
-However, this does not explain why you cannot fire the weapon WITHOUT inserting a clip, as you should be able to wait for the weapon to cool down like you did in the first game; this was originally implemented and can be seen in early previews, but playtesters came back with negative reactions to it, so it was Dummied Out.
+The in-game explanation for not being able to wait for the clips to cool down is that they use an endothermic reaction in lithium to store the heat.
+This allows the clip to store much more heat, but once they are used they simply cannot be used again, as the lithium has already reacted.
+Critics argued that this meant you should be able to fire the weapon WITHOUT inserting a clip, as you should be able to wait for the weapon to cool down like you did in the first game.
+This was originally implemented and can be seen in early previews, but playtesters came back with negative reactions to it, so it was Dummied Out.

 Mass Effect 3 brings back the old system for a couple of weapons, mostly salvaged Collector arsenal.
 Different in that an overheated weapon must be "reloaded" before it can fire again.